-Typically, you'll need to provide your name, address and phone number along with a copy of your Ketubah, (Jewish Marriage Certificate), a copy of your conditional and final order (if already obtained) and contact details for your spouse.
+Typically, you'll need to provide your name, address and phone number along with a copy of your Ketubah, (Jewish Marriage Certificate), a copy of your Divorce Decree Nisi & Absolute (if already obtained) and contact details for your spouse.
 The Beth Din will then acknowledge your application and invite both you and your spouse to a preliminary hearing, which can be carried out separately if you wish.